Electronics

 2023-01-31

-When multiple capacitors are used for decoupling (which is quite common for micro-controllers are FPGAs, for example), must these all have the same value, or is there an advantage in mounting multiple capacitors with different values in parallel?
+When multiple capacitors are used for decoupling (which is quite common for micro-controllers and FPGAs, for example), must these all have the same value, or is there an advantage in mounting multiple capacitors with different values in parallel?
 This white paper presents experiments that demonstrate the effect (and magnitude) of antiresonance when mixing capacitor values.
 It concludes that, as a rule of thumb, you should keep all decoupling capacitors the same.

 Interfacing the VS1053 and VS1063 to DACs and SRCs